ajaykim94/business-churn-ml/README.md

 ---

+## Results

+The final XGBoost model achieved:
+- ROC-AUC: 0.83
+- PR-AUC: 0.64

+These results indicate strong ranking performance on an imbalanced churn dataset, enabling effective prioritization of high-risk customers.

+## Key Drivers of Churn (SHAP Analysis)

+SHAP feature attribution shows that churn risk is primarily driven by:

+- High monthly charges relative to tenure, indicating poor perceived value early in the customer lifecycle
+- Month-to-month contract status, reflecting low switching costs
+- Short customer tenure, particularly within the first year
+- Lack of online security and technical support services
+- Higher overall billing amounts combined with low contractual commitment

+These results align with known churn dynamics in subscription businesses and provide clear levers for targeted retention strategies.

+## Business Impact
+By tuning the decision threshold, the model can target approximately 25–30% of customers while capturing over 75% of churn risk, allowing retention teams to focus incentives where they are most cost-effective.

 ## Key Business Insights
 - Customers on month-to-month contracts exhibit significantly higher churn rates
 - Low-tenure customers with high monthly charges are at greatest risk